- About LGANT

 5018 -52nd Street (second floor - above Fiddles & Stix Music)

-Essential information about the scope of responsibilities and roles of Local Government Administrators assisting communities in retaining and attracting LGAs and impacting their ability to funtion effectively.
+Essential information about the scope of responsibilities and roles of Local Government Administrators assisting communities in retaining and attracting LGAs and impacting their ability to function effectively.

 Some of LGANT's member services: